Settings

 adjust microphone gain;

-perform a microphone test.
+conduct a microphone test.

-And for the speakers, you can;
+And for speakers, you can:

 select Exit;